kiding/DSCapture.framework/readme.md

 Please try to check out ScreenCaptureTest application.

-After building the framework, add it to your project, and import <DSCapture/DSCapture.h>.
+After building the framework, add it to your project, and:

+	#import <DSCapture/DSCapture.h>

 If you don't know how, read [this][1].

 At first, you need to make a callback method which has (DSCaptureData *) as a parameter, something like this: